willow-oss/bite_the_dust_python/README.md

 ====

 ## Overview
 Programs for machine learning written in Python, including test data loader, learning algorithms and hyper-parameter optimizers.
 We are expanding this package to add some new algorithms (e.g.: Neural Network, Recurrent Neural Network).
+We will mainly use pandas.DataFrame object as input.

 ## Description
-testdataloader - Testdataloader is a data set loader for machine learning and returns the data set you called as pandas.DataFrame object.
+testdataloader - Testdataloader is a data set loader for machine learning and returns datasets as pandas.DataFrame object.

 learningalgos - Learningalgos includes several algorithms for machine learning.